grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/01 Executors/03 constant-vus.md

 excerpt: 'A fixed number of VUs execute as many iterations as possible for a specified amount of time.'
 ---

-## Description
+With the `constant-vus` executor, a fixed number of VUs execute as many iterations as possible for a specified amount of time.

-A fixed number of VUs execute as many iterations as possible for a specified amount of time.
-This executor is equivalent to the global [vus](/using-k6/options#vus) and [duration](/using-k6/options#duration) options.
+For a shortcut to this executor, use the [vus](/using-k6/options#vus) and [duration](/using-k6/options#duration) options.

 ## Options